philippschulte/interview-questions/README.md

 ## Features

 - Anagrams
+- Capitalize the first letter of each word in the string
-- Maximum occurring character in a string
+- Find maximum occurring character in a string
 - Paldinromes
 - Reverse a String
 - Reverse an Integer